mofas/apply-algo/HW4.md

 3. Visiting v first and then u through edge(u, v)
 4. Visiting v first and other nodes, then go u without traversing edge(u, v)

-For first case, if we visit v after u immediately through edge (u, v), then post(u) > post(v) because we will back from u after finishing exploreing u.
-We don't need to handle this case.
+For first case, if we visit v after u through edge (u, v), then post(u) > post(v) because we will back from u after finishing exploreing u.
+We don't need to handle this case because post(u) > post(v).

-For second case, if we visit v after u without traversing edge(u, v). then by induction on first case, post(u) > post(x1) > post(x2) .... > post(v).
+For second case, if we visit v after u without traversing edge(u, v).
+Instead, we visit other node x1, x2, ... xn, then to v.
+By induction on first case, post(u) > post(x1) > post(x2) .... > post(v).
 We can get post(u) > post(v).
 We don't need to handle this case either.

 For third case, if we visit u after v immediately through edge (u, v), then post(v) > post(u) and clearly u is the ancestor of v.

-For fourth case, if we visit u after v without traversing edge(u, v). then by induction on third case, we can get post(v) > post(x1) > post(x2) .... > post(u), and v is ancestor of x1, x1 is ancestor of x2 ..., and xn is ancestor of u.
+For fourth case, if we visit u after v without traversing edge(u, v).
+Instead, Instead, we visit other node x1, x2, ... xn, then to u.
+By induction on third case, we can get post(v) > post(x1) > post(x2) ...> post(xn) > post(u), and v is ancestor of x1, x1 is ancestor of x2 ... and xn is ancestor of u.
 Therefore, we can get conclusion that v is ancestor of u.

 #### 3. The police department in the city of Axeville has made all streets oneway.
 The mayor contends that there is still a way to drive legally from any intersection in the city to any other intersection, but the opposition is not convinced.
 (1) Formulate a graph algorithmic problem to check whether this statement is true or not, and devise a linear time algorithm to solve it; (2) Suppose it turns out the mayor’s claim is false.
 She next claims something weaker: if you start driving from the town hall, then no matter where you reach, there is always a way to drive legally back to the town hall.
 Formulate this weaker statement, and devise a linear time algorithm to check if it is true or not.